 PowerPoint: If the file needs to be compatible with an older version of Microsoft PowerPoint (1997-2003), click Advanced Options, then choose .ppt from the pop-up menu.

 Click the Resolution pop-up menu, then choose a resolution.
 To set a custom resolution, click Custom at the bottom of the menu, then enter your values in the fields.
 After you click Custom, you can also select a new frame rate and movie format in the pop-up menus at the bottom of the controls.

-Animated GIF: The slides you select are exported as an animated GIF that you can send or post.
+Animated GIF: You can export selected slides as an animated GIF that you can send or post.
 See Create an animated GIF in Keynote on Mac.